Attention messages do not interfere with normal automatic irrigation.

 Shows the configuration of each flow sensor and current flow.
 Frequency shows the click or pulse rate from the sensor, for diagnostic purposes.

-Shows the last time the Solar Sync sensor communicated, and the current state of its alarm sensors (Rain and Freeze).
-This soft key is only shown if Solar Sync has been set up in the Devices menu.
+This shows the last time the Solar Sync sensor communicated, and the current state of its alarm sensors (Rain and Freeze).

 The Test Connection soft key checks for the presence of a wired sensor, or for the presence of the receiver for a wireless sensor.
 Test does not initiate communications to the wireless sensor itself, because it is a one-way connection.